Blog

 How to Treat Gynecomastia

-For gynecomastia that does not naturally subside, patients may wish to undergo a male breast reduction to remove the excess tissue.
-It is important that patients choose a plastic surgeon who specialises in performing this niche male contouring procedure.
+For gynecomastia that does not naturally subside, a male breast reduction can target and permanently remove the excess fat and tissue.
+For optimal results, be sure to choose a surgeon who specialises in performing this procedure, as it is a niche body contouring surgery that demands particular skill and experience.

 Gynecomastia Surgery